-Walter L. Cohen High School is slated to be gradually taken over by NOLA College Prep over the next two years, one of nine struggling Recovery School District campuses around the city to be placed under control of a new charter operator, officials said this week.
-No other Uptown school was included in the list, but the announcement casts the challenges that Sojourner Truth Academy faces this year into sharp relief.
+Walter L. Cohen High School is slated to be gradually taken over by NOLA College Prep over the next two years, according to an RSD announcement that also casts the challenges faced by Sojourner Truth Academy this year into sharp relief.

 Eleanor McMain High School, the International School of Louisiana (at both campuses), James Weldon Johnson Elementary, KIPP Believe College Prep and Central City, Lafayette Academy and Sojourner Truth are all among 32 area schools to receive salad bars donated by the United Fresh Produce Association, according to Andrew Vanacore of The Times-Picayune.

 Uptown schools vary widely in both the quality of their instruction and their openness to the public, according to a pair of reports released this week.
 Schools run by the Recovery School District in Baton Rouge – originally designed to take over the state’s worst-performing schools, and the governing body of many New Orleans schools since Hurricane Katrina – still show far worse results than those run locally in Orleans Parish, according to results released by the state Department of Education and compiled for the New Orleans area by the Times-Picayune.
 Uptown schools run directly by the Recovery School District, such as Walter Cohen High School, and even some of its charters, such as the Sojourner Truth Academy, were rated “academically unacceptable.”
 Uptown New Orleans is also home to some of the best schools in the city, the results show.
 Lusher charter schools’ five-star rating marks it as among the absolute highest-scoring in the state.